aws-samples/amazon-ec2-mac-getting-started/README.md

 ## **Welcome!**

-*We’re happy you’re here!* This repository should help you get up-and-running with Amazon EC2 Mac Instances.
+*We’re happy you’re here!*

+This repository should help you get up-and-running with Amazon EC2 Mac Instances.
 See anything missing?
-Please [open an issue](https://github.com/aws-samples/amazon-ec2-mac-getting-started/issues/new/choose), or if you have something to add, please [open a PR](https://github.com/aws-samples/amazon-ec2-mac-getting-started/compare).
-Thanks!
-Now, let’s get going!
+Please let us know by [opening a GitHub issue](https://github.com/aws-samples/amazon-ec2-mac-getting-started/issues/new/choose), create a [re:Post](https://repost.aws/) with tag #ec2mac, or reach out via [email](mailto:ec2-mac-wwso@amazon.com), or if you have something to add, please [open a PR](https://github.com/aws-samples/amazon-ec2-mac-getting-started/compare).
+Thanks—now, let’s get going!

 ---
 ### **What are EC2 Mac Instances?**